 Fight a Speeding Ticket under a Presumed Speed Limit

-If you have been given a ticket under a presumed speed limit, this means that the officer accused you of driving at an unsafe speed for the conditions present at the time.
+This means that the officer accused you of driving at an unsafe speed for the conditions present at the time.
 There are two general defenses to such a ticket.
-First, you can challenge the officer's claim that you were driving above the posted speed limit, just as if you were challenging an absolute speed limit violation.
+Challenge the officer's claim that you were driving above the posted speed limit, just as if you were challenging an absolute speed limit violation.
 However, you can also claim that, even if you were driving above the posted speed limit, your driving was safe for the conditions at the time of the ticket.

 In order for you to build the best case possible, it is helpful to have certain pieces of evidence to present to the judge.
 First, you should go back to the scene of the ticket at the same time of day you got the citation and take pictures, both from the sidewalk, as well as from a driver's point of view.
 The more that you can show it is safe to go above the speed limit on a certain stretch of road, the better.